-Looking forward, I would like my career in science to effectively inform policy and conservation practices, by addressing questions of ecological functioning and resilience in the face of global environmental change.
+Looking forward, I would like my career in science to effectively inform policy and conservation practices by addressing questions of ecological functioning and resilience in the face of global environmental change.
 In order to develop successful and socially just conservation strategies, traditional views in ecology must be adapted so that humans are viewed as part of biological communities, rather than as externally acting agents.
-I will apply this perspective in my graduate studies, as I investigate resilience of complex socio-ecological systems, and how human behaviour drives ecological change.
+I will apply this perspective in my graduate studies as I embark on my master’s at the Land, Environment and Development lab at McGill University.
+My research will explore livelihood adaptations to expanding commodity frontiers and the environmental consequences of land-use change in the Gran Chaco region of South America.

 Click on images to enlarge.